ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   - where a contentType is unrecognized or unsupported.
   - where a language tag is unrecognized or unsupported.

+## Rendering and authorization of edits and deletes

+This content format allows clients to send new versions of previously sent messages, effectively replacing ("editing") or retracting ("deleting") other a referenced message.
+The rendering of these "edits" and "deletes" are important from a security perspective.

+For example, if Alice writes "Bob, could I borow a pen?", and Bob reacts with a thumbs up emoji, Alice might edit this message with no change in meaning (correcting the spelling of "borrow"), or a dramatic change in meaning ("Bob, could I borrow your Ferrari this month?").
+The receiver SHOULD indicate clearly that a received message has been edited or retracted.
+The receiver might:

+- offer an option to view previous versions of a message,
+- show a summarized or thumbnail version of a message referenced in a reply,
+- indicate clearly that a reply was to a previous version of a message than the most recent one.
+- show a detailed view of reaction indicating that some reactions referred to a previous version of the message.

+In addition, some groups may have special policies or permissions allowing specific types of edits or deletes.
+For example, a moderator in one room might be allowed to edit the topic of a message, but not modify the rest of the content.
+An administrator might be allowed to delete messages which violate the policy of the group.
+Receiving clients SHOULD NOT allow parties other than the original sender of a message to edit or delete that message, unless there is a specific, concrete authorization policy which allows it.
+Likewise, even the original sender of a message SHOULD NOT be able to change the semantics of any other portion of the message except for the contents of the NestedPart, without specific authorization.

 ## Validation of timestamp

 The timestamp is the time a message is accepted by the hub provider.
 As such, the hub provider can manipulate the timestamp, and the sending provider can delay sending messages selectively to cause the timestamp on a hub to be later.
+Note that the optional franking mechanism discussed in Section 5.4.1.2 of
+{{?I-D.ietf-mimi-protocol}} prevents follower servers from modifying the timestamp.

 > **TODO**: Discuss how to sanity check lastSeen, timestamp and the MLS
 > epoch and generation, and the limitations of this approach.